-Different controls apply for transporting dangerous goods depending on the size and weight of the container and the quantity of goods.
+Controls apply when transporting dangerous goods.
 These controls are requirements that protect the driver, the stability of goods being transported and the environment.

 Licensing and training

-Drivers and vehicles must both be licenced to transport dangerous goods in NSW.
+Both drivers and vehicles must be licenced to transport dangerous goods in NSW.
 Find out what you need to do to get a licence.

 Tank design approvals

-Under the Australian Dangerous Goods Code, the design of a tank that is used for dangerous goods transport must be approved by the competent authority before it can be used to transport dangerous goods.
+The design of a tank used for dangerous goods transport must be approved by the competent authority before it can be used to transport dangerous goods.